fabiommendes/sidekick/docs/intro-functions.rst

    sequence.
 The code above thus increment each element in a sequence of numbers by one.

-Not only this code spends two whole lines to define such a trivial function, it forces us to explicitly come up with a name which does not clarify its intent anymore than seeing ``n + 1`` in the body of the function. `Naming is hard`_, and we should avoid doing it if it has no purpose in making some piece of code
+Not only this code spends two lines to define such a trivial function, it forces us to explicitly come up with a name which does not clarify its intent anymore than seeing ``n + 1`` in the body of the function. `Naming is hard`_, and we should avoid doing it if it has no purpose in making some piece of code